-On November 30, 2017, the Company entered into an option agreement to earn a 90% interest in the Mulloy Property situated in Rowlandson Township, Porcupine Division in Ontario (the "Mulloy Property") in exchange for \$15,000 (paid) and 300,000 common shares of the Company with a fair value of \$30,000 which were issued upon the Company's initial public offering (see note 11).
+On November 30, 2017, the Company entered into an option agreement to earn a 90% interest in the Mulloy Property situated in the Rowlandson Township, Porcupine Division in Ontario (the "Mulloy Property") in exchange for \$15,000 (paid) and 300,000 Common Shares of the Company with a fair value of \$30,000 which were issued upon the Company's initial public offering (see note 10).

-Pursuant to the option agreement, the Company was required to make the aforementioned cash and share payments, and to complete a future feasibility study in order to earn a 90% beneficial ownership interest free and clear of any encumbrances.
+Pursuant to the option agreement, the Company is required to make the aforementioned payments and complete a feasibility study to earn a 90% ownership interest free and clear of any encumbrances.